 The Peer Recovery Support Services Mentoring Initiative (PRSSMI)—a special learning opportunity offered through the Bureau of Justice Assistance’s (BJA) Comprehensive Opioid, Stimulant, and Substance Abuse Program (COSSAP)—supports programs, organizations, and jurisdictions interested in incorporating peer recovery support services (PRSS) into their portfolios of substance abuse intervention and treatment strategies.
 The purposes of PRSSMI are to:

 PRSSMI provides an opportunity for new or early-stage peer programs to be matched with and learn from an experienced program in a structured way.
 Mentee sites receive consultation and support from the staff of experienced programs, culminating in visits to mentor sites (PRSSMI will cover travel for up to three persons).
 Mentee sites are expected to:

 All questions MUST be answered for your submission to be considered.
-Further details on the PRSSMI program and application process are available on the Mentor Program FAQ and Mentee Program FAQ.
-For questions not addressed by these documents or for tailored assistance, please contact Sade Richardson at Sade.Richardson@altarum.org or (734) 302-4748.
+Further details on the PRSSMI program and application process are available on the Mentor Program FAQs and Mentee Program FAQs.
+For questions not addressed by these documents or for tailored assistance, please contact Erin Etwaroo at Erin.Etwaroo@altarum.org.